Women have it especially difficult when it comes to burning fat.

 Lean XT is an extremely versatile fat burner that’s got a solid combination of appetite suppressants, fat burners, and key vitamins.

-It uses some less common ingredients, like ashwagandha root and safed musli root extract.
+It uses some less common ingredients, like ashwagandha root and safed musli.
 It also contains melatonin, meaning you should reserve this for about half an hour before bed.

 Because it does not rely on stimulants to achieve its fat burning effect, it’s great for the caffeine sensitive crowd.